Wildlife Photographer of the Year winners revealed, with tiger image scooping top prize

 "The sharp focus on the fox's face leads us straight to where the action is.
 A great natural history moment captured perfectly."

-The two were selected from a shortlist of 100 images and will be exhibited at the Natural History Museum in London before embarking on a UK and international tour.
+Winners were selected from a shortlist of 100 images and will be exhibited at the Natural History Museum in London before embarking on a UK and international tour.